-- 2.31 As well as our planned work, we also respond to new issues as they emerge (what we call reactive engagement).
-Our remit here with regard to the consumer standards encompasses all categories of registered provider. - 2.32 The regulator receives information and allegations about providers from various sources, including complaints.
-We seek to ascertain whether any of this information suggests a breach of one of the economic or consumer standards that might warrant further regulatory action.
-We take a different approach depending on whether it is an economic or a consumer standard which may be impacted.
+2.32 As well as our planned work, we also respond to new issues as they emerge (what we call reactive engagement).
+Our remit here, with regard to the consumer standards, encompasses all categories of registered provider.

-&lt;sup>12 For an explanation of our grades, see Section 4.
+14 For an explanation of our grades, see Section 4.